csswizardry/csswizardry.github.com/_posts/2024-08-14-blocking-render-why-whould-you-do-that.md

 A further issue is the big-reveal phenomenon: with an anti-flicker snippet, the page is totally invisible until it’s totally visible.
-Behind the `opacity: 0;`, there may well have been a progressive render of the page—which is a familiar and good user experience—but a user didn’t benefit from it.
+Behind the `opacity: 0;`, there may well have been a progressive render of the page — which is a familiar and good user experience — but a user didn’t benefit from it.
 Anti-flicker snippets eschew this behaviour and take an all-or-nothing approach: nothing, nothing, nothing, _everything_.